 Although I wish I could remember more, I do remember going up with Mum to Windy Hill for the odd case of apples and possibly other fruit.
 This was just one of many orchards we visited for the same purpose.
 We probably even bought bags of grapes as well.
 I was always quite taken with that iron lettering hung above the shed door.

 So a couple of years ago, I photographed the shed, now a garage, and the lettering.
 The grass was long and the property unkept which I thought was a shame.
 Little did I know that only a few months later this was all gone, replaced with a virgin concrete path, manicured grass and driveway to a new school.

-I should have known, as I had seen this happen often, houses creeping into and over vineyards all through the West.
-Perhaps the difference was that this represented some very clear memories.
+I should have known, as I had seen this often happens, houses creeping into and over vineyards all through the West.
+Perhaps the difference was that this represented some apparent memories.
 The shots I had taken had taken on new meaning for me and opened my eyes to other properties which either had or could have a similar fate.